-Reynisfjara is located on the south coast of Iceland and is also known as the black beach in Iceland.
+Reynisfjara is located on the south coast of Iceland and is also known as the black sand beach in Iceland.
 Reynisfjara can be found just beside the small fishing village of Vík í Mýrdal.

 When travalers get to the beach, they will immediately see the rocky sea stacks just off the shoreline that really make the surroundings at Reynisfjara black sand beach so very unique.
 They are called Reynisdrangar.
 Reynisfjara got its name from the nearby mountain called Reynisfjall.
 Fjall means mountain, and fjara is beach in Icelandic so they really are not making things complicated.
-These sea stacks of course have their own folklore, it is that they formed when trolls where trying to pull ships from the ocean to shore.
+The sea stacks of course have their own folklore, it is that they formed when trolls where trying to pull ships from the ocean to shore.
 However the trolls were dim and went out too late in the night, dawn broke on the horizon so they turned into stone.

 However today these sea stacks are home to thousands of nesting seabirds.
 Species that can be found there include puffins, guillemots and fulmars.

 Along Reynisfjara is the stunning Hálsanefshellir sea cave and Gardar cliff that are composed of dark basalt columns that many say resemble a pyramid or organ pipes.

 Reynisfjara is conveniently located in the middle of the south coast right off route 1 in Vík, so if you are planning on going the ring road around the country or if you are going to Jökulsárlón glaciar lagoon, you will pass it and we encourage you to make the stop.
-On your way from Reykjavík you will also go by Seljalandsfoss and skógarfoss waterfalls, Eyjafjallajökull and Mýrdalsjökull glaciers and if you go through Vík you will find Vatnajökull National park.
+On your way from Reykjavík you will also go by Seljalandsfoss and Skógarfoss waterfalls, Eyjafjallajökull and Mýrdalsjökull glaciers and if you keep going through Vík you will find Vatnajökull National park.